You’ll Never Get Bored with These 6 Occupational Therapy Specialties

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our Online OTA program overview page or contact us at (877) 223-2677.

-OTs and OTAs deal in six primary practice areas, assisting clients in all walks of life.
-As we discuss each practice area, keep in mind that while some OTs and OTAs choose to specialize in certain practice areas, others prefer to work with clients across the practice areas — making no two days the same.
+OTs and OTAs work within myriad occupational therapy specialties, assisting clients from all walks of life.
+As we discuss each practice area, remember that while some OTs and OTAs choose to specialize in specific practice areas, others prefer to work with clients across the practice areas — making no two days the same.

 1. Children and Youth

-There’s a lot to be excited about when it comes to occupational therapy’s many applications related to children and youth.
-In addition to treating developmental disorders such as autism and Down syndrome, occupational therapy can help address a wide range of issues, like bullying, childhood obesity and coordination issues.
+There’s much to be excited about regarding occupational therapy’s many applications for children and youth.
+In addition to treating developmental disorders such as autism and Down syndrome, occupational therapy can help address a wide range of issues, like bullying, self-care and coordination issues.

 Some of the interventions OTs and OTAs employ with children might surprise you.
-Often, what appears to be basic play has a very specific intent, such as strength training, muscle development or refining hand-eye coordination.
+What appears to be basic play often has a particular intent, such as strength training, muscle development or refining hand-eye coordination.

 Examples include: